kliu9745/orie4580_finalproject/readme.md

 This will execute both simulation functions and display CDF plots for TTFT and TBT distributions.
 You will see a series of windows open.
 Once you see one plot, exit out of the window and that will lead you to the next plot.
 There are 4 plots in total.
-The first two are the TTFT and TBT of FCFS, and the last two are the TTFT and TBT for Prefill-Priority with Batching.
+The first two are the TTFT and TBT for FCFS, and the last two are the TTFT and TBT for Prefill-Priority with Batching.

 ## Simulation Parameters